Veterinary Technology Overview

 - Willingness to assist with or perform a wide variety of medical, surgical and diagnostic procedures in the veterinary setting, including humane euthanasia.

-- Ability to speak English and be understood by others who speak English.
+- Ability to speak and write in English and be understood by others who speak English.

-- Ability to handle and/or be exposed to a wide variety of animal species and their environments without adverse medical consequences (e.g., allergic reaction)
+- The ability to handle and/or be exposed to a wide variety of animal species and their environments without adverse medical consequences (e.g., allergic reaction).

 Veterinary Technology Student Essential Skills